Colorado: Aspen to Vail, Valleys of the Rockies | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Dinner

-This morning, you shuttle to the White River National Forest and the foot of the Elk Mountains.
-Here you view one of the most photographed sites in North America and one of Colorado’s most magnificent vistas – Maroon Bells.
-These two towering peaks, at about 14,000 feet, are mirrored in the glassy surface of Maroon Lake, creating a spellbinding tableau.
-There’ll be time to enjoy an easy walk along the lake’s shore and savor the views in this most pristine alpine environment.
+This morning, shuttle to White River National Forest at the foot of the Elk Mountains.
+Here, you’ll encounter one of the most photographed locations in North America—and one of Colorado’s most magnificent vistas: the Maroon Bells.
+These twin peaks, each rising to nearly 14,000 feet, are reflected in the glassy surface of Maroon Lake, creating a spellbinding alpine tableau.
+Enjoy time for a leisurely walk along the lake’s shore and savor the pristine surroundings.

-After breaking for a hearty lunch, continue on to explore Ashcroft Ghost Town, listed on the National Register of Historic Places.
-This historic mining town was bolstered by a silver boom, then crushed by a sudden bust, in the late 1800s.
-You step back in time during a fascinating interpretive walk among the restored remains of the saloon, post office, and hotel.
+After a hearty lunch, continue on to explore Ashcroft Ghost Town, listed on the National Register of Historic Places.
+This former mining town flourished during a silver boom in the late 1800s before quickly fading into obscurity.
+Step back in time during a fascinating interpretive walk among the restored remains of its saloon, post office, and hotel.

 The evening is yours to explore Aspen.
-Perhaps you’ll board the Silver Queen Gondola in the heart of the village for a silent ride up to the 11,000-foot summit of Aspen Mountain.
-Dinner is on your own at one of Aspen’s many restaurants.
+You might ride the Silver Queen Gondola from the village center for breathtaking views from the 11,000-foot summit of Aspen Mountain.
+Dinner is on your own at one of Aspen’s many acclaimed restaurants—advance reservations are highly recommended.

 Today's Ride Choices